How To Set Up Utilities For The First Time in Japan

 This payment option includes bank transfer, as well as credit card, debit card, or online banking.
 You can pay via this option by switching the payment method on your account.

-What's great is that you'll never miss a payment.
+What's great about bank withdrawals is that you'll never miss a payment.
 The only downside is that you need a Japanese bank account and card to register.

 3. MailMate

-If you temporarily leave the country and don't want to contact your utility companies or need a bill payment service while you’re away, MailMate has your back.
+If you temporarily leave the country and you need a bill payment service while you’re away, MailMate has your back.

 MailMate will receive your redirected mail to their scanning location, and your utility bills will be uploaded to your online dashboard.
-If you would like, MailMate will even pay the bill for you.
+Click on the "Pay Bill" button, and MailMate staff will pay the bill on your behalf!

 Frequently asked questions